 - When and how is election violence most likely to emerge?
 How can such conflicts be resolved?

 - How do domestic and foreign monitoring and observation protect or spark electoral conflict?

 - Have perceived security threats undermined public confidence and trust in the electoral process?

 Those selected to present their papers will be notified by mid-April.

-Registration for this conference is currently open.
+Registration for this conference is currently closed.